 Insurance claim forms are available via e-mail from Client Support Services.
 Insurance claim forms should be printed as required, as forms are updated from time to time.

-Child protection workers must forward the completed insurance claim form and any quotes or receipts to the coordinator Client Support Services for quality assurance of the claim and liaison with RiskCover.
-The child protection worker must forward the insurance claim within 30 days of the date of the incident.
+You must forward the completed insurance claim form and any quotes or receipts to the coordinator Client Support Services for quality assurance of the claim and liaison with ICWA.
+You must forward the insurance claim within 30 days of the date of the incident.

 Client Support Services will check that the documentation is complete and strategies are in place to meet duty of care requirements and avoid further insurance claims.

-Client Support Services will forward the insurance claim form and all documentation to RiskCover for their assessment of liability under the cover provided to the Department.
-Any forms sent directly to RiskCover by a foster carer, child protection worker or non-government placement agency will be returned to Client Support Services for quality assurance.
+Client Support Services will forward the insurance claim form and all documentation to ICWA for their assessment of liability under the cover provided to the Department.
+Any forms sent directly to ICWA by a foster carer, child protection worker or non-government placement agency will be returned to Client Support Services for quality assurance.

-RiskCover will assess the insurance claim using the parameters of a commercial insurance provider and will deal directly with the foster carer.
-The child protection worker should inform the foster carer or non-government placement agency that insurance claims are subject to the insurer's assessment and payment will not necessarily be paid at a new for old rate.
+The Insurance Commission of WA will assess the insurance claim using the parameters of a commercial insurance provider and will deal directly with the foster carer.
+You should inform the foster carer or non-government placement agency that insurance claims are subject to the insurer's assessment and payment will not necessarily be paid at a new for old rate.
 The time taken to assess the insurance claim will depend on the claim itself and the insurer’s workload.

-If RiskCover assesses that the claim will not be paid, they will liaise with the coordinator Client Support Services who will, in turn, inform the Department carer or non-government placement agency.
+If ICWA assess that the claim will not be paid, they will liaise with the coordinator Client Support Services who will, in turn, inform the Department carer or non-government placement agency.
 Child protection workers will receive copies of any correspondence.